PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 say_hello_to_name()
 ```

+If you run this all the code inside of `say_hello_to_name` will get run 5 times, over and over.

-If we go back to the function definition.
+Look at the function definition.

 ```py
 def say_hello_to_name():